maxmind/GeoIP2-java/README.md

 // To use the GeoLite2 web service instead of the GeoIP2 web service, call the
 // host method on the builder with "geolite.info", e.g.
 // new WebServiceClient.Builder(42, "license_key").host("geolite.info").build()
+// To use the Sandbox GeoIP2 web service instead of the production GeoIP2
+// web service, call the host method on the builder with
+// "sandbox.maxmind.com", e.g.
+// new WebServiceClient.Builder(42, "license_key").host("sandbox.maxmind.com").build()
 WebServiceClient client = new WebServiceClient.Builder(42, "license_key")
     .build();